SergiusAC/safelist/docs/storage.md

   - Master key salt
   - Application settings

-## Yandex Disk Sync
+## Cloud drives

-- Uploads an encrypted `.json` file to Yandex Disk.
+- Uploads an encrypted `.json` file to Dropbox and/or Yandex Disk.
-- Requires OAuth authentication.
+- Requires OAuth authentication for each cloud drive.